TL;DR:

 • Build and maintain a real-time pipeline between ASR (Automatic Speech Recognition), NLU (Natural Language Understanding), TTS (Text-to-Speech), and logic

-• Secure endpoints and comply with GDPR, HIPAA, or SOC2 if needed
+• Secure every endpoint and meet standards like GDPR, HIPAA, or SOC2 if needed

-• Handle issues like power outages, latency spikes, and bug fixes manually
+• Troubleshoot outages, latency spikes, and bugs manually

 Pro Tip: